Poland charges blue-chip builders' execs with cartel

 The European Commission this week said it was putting on hold transfers of money due to Poland for road projects, which could add up to about 5 billion euros, because it wants assurances the alleged fraud could not be repeated on other projects in Poland, the biggest recipient of European Union funds.

-The firms whose current or former executives have been charged include some of Europe’s biggest builders or their subsidiaries: Austria’s Strabag (STRV.VI), Portugal’s Mota Engil (MOTA.LS), and units of Spain’s Ferrovial (FER.MC), and France’s Bouygues Construction (BOUY.PA) and Vinci (SGEF.PA).
+The firms whose current or former executives have been charged include some of Europe’s biggest builders or their subsidiaries: Austria’s Strabag, Portugal’s Mota Engil , and units of Spain’s Ferrovial, and France’s Bouygues Construction and Vinci.

 When contacted by Reuters, Strabag and Mota Engil denied they were involved in price-fixing.
 Bouygues, Vinci and the Ferrovial unit declined to comment on whether they were involved.
 Several of the firms said the executives concerned were no longer with the company.